SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

 ### Adding HTML5 application to the Launchpad site

-1. In the Site Manager, you can see the company Launchpad site, click 'Go to site' to open the site.
+1. In the Site Manager, you can see the company Launchpad site, click **Go to site** to open the site.

    ![open Created Site](./images/openCreatedSite.png)